 For the Love of Books: Designing and Curating a Home Library

 For the Love of Books gathers all of Thatcher Wine's philosophy about books, curating and designing libraries into one volume.
-This stunning coffee table book, published by our friends at Gibbs Smith, features photographs from our 18 year archive of library images, exquisite illustrations by Samantha Hahn, and insights and tips for displaying your love of books and telling your own story on your shelves from Thatcher and Elizabeth Lane.
+This stunning coffee table book, published by our friends at Gibbs Smith, features photographs from our 18-year archive of library images and exquisite illustrations by Samantha Hahn and provides valuable details for creating and curating one's own library from Thatcher and Elizabeth Lane.

-Explore the significance of the home library, embellished with alluring photography and illustrations, in a keepsake worthy of any bibliophile’s collection.
-For the Love of Books shares the vision of Juniper Books, and embraces the roles that books fulfill in our lives and their staying power.
-It recounts the history of books and private libraries, and champions the resilience of books in the digital era.
-Dive into the nuances that define books for reading, books for decoration, and books for inspiration.
-Instructive chapters provide useful details for creating and curating one’s own home library, whether it be a single shelf or multiple rooms each with their own collection.
+Explore the significance of the home library, embellished with alluring photography and illustrations, in a keepsake worthy of any bibliophile's collection.
+For the Love of Books shares the vision of Juniper Books and embraces the roles that books fulfill in our lives and their staying power.
+It recounts the history of books and private libraries and champions the resilience of books in the digital era.
 You will never look at your bookshelves the same way again.

 1. For the Love of Books: Designing and Curating a Home Library

 Depth: 9 inch; width: 1.5 inches; height: 12 inches